English

 English and Cultural Studies Department Website

-The English & Cultural Studies department offers two main programs.
-Most of the department's faculty provide expertise to both programs.
-All of us are motivated by a love of language, avid curiosity about how the world works, and a Christian commitment to building more just, equitable, and inclusive communities—both inside the classroom and out.
+The faculty in the English & Cultural Studies department are motivated by a love of language, avid curiosity about how the world works, and a Christian commitment to building more just, equitable, and inclusive communities—both inside the classroom and out.

 English Majors and Minors

-In the English major, students can choose between a creative writing concentration or a literature concentration.
+In the English major, students can choose between a Creative Writing concentration or a Literature concentration.
 Both concentrations are well-suited for a wide variety of careers.
 Students interested in pursuing a Master of Fine Arts and/or a career in imaginative writing are best served by the creative writing concentration; those who are interested in teaching at the middle school, high school or college level should take the literature concentration.
-The department also offers English minors in Creative Writing, Literature, and Professional Writing.
+The department also offers English minors in Creative Writing and Literature.

 Our Mission

 Paying deep attention to how humans use language and cultural signs is an ethical and spiritual discipline, one that teaches intellectual humility even as it empowers us to transfigure the world.
-Our programs in creative writing, literature, and social justice foster each student’s capacity for empathetic understanding, imaginative insight, and compelling wordcraft.
+Our programs in creative writing and literature foster each student’s capacity for empathetic understanding, imaginative insight, and compelling wordcraft.
 By exploring cultural productions (literature, film, technologies, social movements) of various peoples and time periods, our students learn how to wrestle—rigorously, inventively, and fearlessly—with complex human questions about race and class, gender and sexuality, faith and truth, and material Christian practices.
 By the time they graduate, students will have had extensive training in charitable critical thinking, analytical interpretation, persuasive argumentation, and intercultural competencies.
-These skills prepare students for a wide range of careers in areas such as publishing, marketing, and digital media; creative arts and entertainment; education and library science; law, medicine, or ministry; environmental studies; non-profits, social advocacy, and civil rights policy.
+These skills prepare students for a wide range of careers in areas such as publishing, marketing, and digital media; creative arts and entertainment; education and library science; law and governance; social advocacy and civil rights policy; medicine, environment, and other sciences; counseling, social work, and ministry; business and non-profits.